-Let’s take a minute, and get real about the state of cakes in 2019.
-I want you to know that you can still make something pretty and very delicious even if you can’t do the next level cake decorating acrobatics we see every where.
+Let’s take a minute, and get real about the state of cakes these days.
+You can make something pretty and very delicious even if you can’t do the next level cake decorating acrobatics we see every where.

 I offer this humble cupcake as an homage to the cupcakes of yesteryear.
 The cupcakes we all can make in our own kitchens.
 Cupcakes like our moms and grandmas made.
 I even styled the cupcakes with a Depression glass plate I bought in a Vintage sale at the beach.
 (I have a video about that if you would like to watch and I’ll link to it here. )

 There’s a lot of pressure to do fancy cake decorating these days.
 SO MUCH PRESSURE.
 Like it’s normal to whip up 6 cake layer cakes in a home kitchen a couple of times a week.
 And get perfectly smooth, crumb coatings on those cakes which are then followed up with extensive piped decorations.

 And while decorating a six layer cake is compelling to watch on instagram, it’s not practical.
 And it shouldn’t stop the rest of us from enjoying normal cakes and cupcakes.